mutagen-d/react-native-file-cache/README.md

 | `isRemoving()`                            | `boolean`   |                                                                            |
 | `onRemoved()`                             |             | set listener on file remove                                                |
 | `removeAll()`                             |             | removes all files from cache                                               |

+\* If file doesn't exist and url doesn't contain extension part, then `getPath(url)` returns filepath without file extension.
+If file exists, then `getPath(url)` returns filepath with file extension, even when url does not contain extension part

 ### load